Udemy Review Introduction

 Udemy’s wide range of courses easily makes it one of the best e-learning platforms on the market.
 Whether you want to improve your professional skills or take up a new hobby, Udemy has you covered.
 You don’t even need to be an English speaker to take advantage of all that Udemy has to offer.
 The platform has plenty of courses in foreign languages, too.

 However, because Udemy is a course marketplace, the overall quality of the courses varies.
-You might need to spend a little more time sifting through the course catalog and reading reviews to make the most out of this platform.
+You might need to spend a little more time sifting through the course catalog and reading reviews to make the most out of this platform, or start out by looking at our list of some of the best courses on Udemy.

 Udemy isn’t accredited, so If you’re looking to add accreditation to your resume, check out our review on EdX or our review on Coursera.
 But if you’re looking to re-skill or upskill yourself for a fraction of what a university degree would cost, Udemy is probably your best bet.